 Besides the main three factors we explained above, there are some additional terms to consider:

-In other cases, certain games can contribute different amounts towards the play through.
-For example, each $1 bet you place will count just 20% towards the WR.
-Blackjack is a common example to that rule.
+In other cases, certain games can contribute different amounts towards play through.
+For example, each $1 bet you place will count just 20% towards WR.
+Blackjack is a common example of that rule.

 Max Bet Limit

 Many casinos limit the maximum bet per spin or per hand while playing under bonus terms.
 The idea here is to prevent you from placing all your bonus money on Red + Black on one spin of the roulette and thus completing the WR.
 In most cases the limit is not low and won’t bother you, but still it’s something to be aware of.

 Now, let’s look at some of the ridiculous offers you can find in online casinos, so you will know to steer clear when you see one.